ŌITA

 Summary

 Ōita Prefecture has long held a central position in the development and dissemination of the bamboo arts in Japan.
-Work by twelve contemporary bamboo artists from the region is introduced for the first time to a European audience at the Galerie Mingei, Paris, from 21 November to 21 December 2019.
+Work by twelve contemporary bamboo artists from the region was introduced for the first time to a European audience at the Galerie Mingei, Paris, from 21 November to 21 December 2019.
 An introductory essay (in English, French and Japanese) sets the scene.
 All the artworks are illustrated and short biographies of the artists given.

 top